SoGCuicui/Sticky-Hopper---Server-Side-Only/README.md

 nsif_name_keyword = "Name"
 ```

-The recipe needs one slot to be set to "item", "book" is optional.
+The recipe needs one slot to be set to "item", whereas "book" is optional.
 The other slots need valid items identifiers.
 The permissions define either which keywords can be used in the book, or the conditions always enabled for all Sticky Hoppers.
 The book keywords must contain at least one letter, otherwise the default ones would be used.